Yankees' Frazier: Game 5 win was for Girardi

 With Wednesday's Game 5 win, Girardi earned some redemption, as the Yankees will play the Houston Astros for the American League crown.

 "The difference between [Game 2] and today is about as big as you can get.
-I don't at any point in my career that I felt worse than I did on Friday," Girardi said.
+I don't know at any point in my career that I felt worse than I did on Friday," Girardi said.
 "As I expressed many times, it's the hurt for the other people that is so hard for me.
 So the emotions, I mean, these guys had my back and they fought and fought.
 And again, they beat a really, really good team," Girardi said.

 Girardi added that he spoke with the team about the Game 2 non-challenge and owned up to his decision, saying he "screwed up.
 Plain and simple."